Workplace Experience and the impact on Workplace Design

 By the middle of the 20th century, the name Herman Miller had become synonymous with “modern” furniture.
 Working with legendary designers the company produced pieces that would become classics of industrial design.
 This seminar looks at Herman Miller's history and design heritage up to the present day.

 The office – a facility based on change

 “The business of people talking to each other in offices is a very serious consideration.
 It is by far the most expensive achievement of offices: the grouping of people that allows conversational exchange" Robert Propst - Published in 1968, this book, written by Robert Propst revolutionised the thinking about workplace design.
-In this seminar we will explore the key issues raised by Robert Propst, and discuss those that are still valid almost 50 years later.
+In this seminar we will explore the key issues raised by Robert Propst, and discuss those that are still valid more than 50 years later.

 The Science behind Making Employees Happy in the Workplace

 We know office design affects behaviour.
 But to what extent?
 Does office design actually affect brain activity, as well as behaviour?
 This session explores findings from new research with the Centre for Neuroeconomics Studies

 Collaboration is much talked about today, especially when it comes to workplace design.
 As companies employ more knowledge workers, it is no longer just what you know, but what you do with what you know.
 Successfully designed collaboration spaces as well as an enabling culture are key to helping this along.
 With this in mind, Herman Miller commissioned Dr. Nigel Oseland, a psychologist specialising in workplace, to carry out a literature review of the psychology of collaboration and how that might impact workplace design.